shinich39/comfyui-textarea-command/README.md

 # comfyui-textarea-command

-Add command and comment in textarea.
+Add shortcuts for fast writing prompt in textarea.
-(e.g. // Disabled line)
+Nestable dynamic prompt.
+Tab to quickly select a token.
+Improved undo, redo history in textarea.

 ## Usage